 - Ongoing representation of a Paralympian (confined to a wheelchair) in her efforts to participate in various athletic endeavors.

 - Litigation on behalf of TrueVote Maryland, a nonprofit organization, to permit the organization to have access to polling places in Maryland during the 2004 Presidential election.

 - Successful representation of an elderly widow in danger of having her home foreclosed by a lender that was arguably guilty of predatory lending practices.

-In addition to the pro bono cases undertaken by the firm, Williams & Connolly LLP attorneys are involved in a wide variety of charitable and community service activities.
+In addition to the pro bono cases undertaken by the firm, Williams & Connolly attorneys are involved in a wide variety of charitable and community service activities.
 The firm contributes financially to a large number of charitable endeavors, and recently received special recognition for its $25,000 contribution to the D.C.
 Bar Foundation, which provides grants to 25 legal services providers in the District of Columbia.

 Both lawyers and staff have been actively involved in the D.C. public schools.
 The firm was selected by the Washington Lawyers' Committee for Civil Rights & Urban Affairs to be a recipient of the Committee's 1999 Outstanding Achievement Award, in recognition of the firm's commitment and success in building a pro bono partnership with Dunbar Senior High School.
 In recent years, attorneys and staff also have volunteered their time at Thurgood Marshall Academy, a law-oriented public charter high school -- mentoring students, organizing fundraising activities, and serving on the school's governing body.

-Williams & Connolly LLP attorneys and staff serve their communities outside the firm as well -- volunteering, leading, and giving their financial support to, a wide range of charities, religious organizations, and schools in their communities.
+Williams & Connolly attorneys and staff serve their communities outside the firm as well -- volunteering, leading, and giving their financial support to, a wide range of charities, religious organizations, and schools in their communities.